academe/SagePay/README.md

 In that case
 it will be the purchaser's card supplier that will calculate the amount to be paid in their local currency to ensure the shop receives exactly 10 USD.

+## Contributing
+### Running Tests
+In order to run the unit tests you will need to be able to call PHPUnit from your terminal.
+This can be done on windows by:

+`composer install global phpunit/phpunit:x`

+This will install the latest version of phpunit into:
+`C:\Users\<username>\AppData\Roaming\Composer\vendor\phpunit\phpunit`

+You can then add that directory to your PATH, and you should be able to call `phpunit.bat` from the command line.

+To run the tests run `phpunit.bat tests/`

+(If you are using [Console2](http://sourceforge.net/projects/console/), create a file called phpunit.bat which is on your path and fill it with: `php /c/Users/<username>/AppData/Roaming/Composer/vendor/phpunit/phpunit/phpunit.php $*`)